Beat Saber: Reception

 During its early access phase, Beat Saber received numerous positive reviews, becoming the highest rated game on Steam less than a week after its early access release.
 The game sold over a million copies by March 2019.
-By February 2021, the game has sold over 4 million copies and 40 million songs have been sold through paid DLC.
+By February 2021, the game had sold over 4 million copies and 40 million songs have been sold through paid DLC.

 Edge thought the game was an excellent fit for VR as a medium, writing "At this point in virtual reality's development, it's still rare to encounter a game that feels native to the technology.
 Beat Saber is an exception."

-IGN noted that while the game "doesn't push the limits of [VR tech] too far", the game is extremely effective at communicating the appeal of VR, and considered the game "a go-to for introducing anyone to virtual reality."
+IGN noted that while the game "doesn't push the limits of [VR tech] too far", it is extremely effective at communicating the appeal of VR, and considered the game "a go-to for introducing anyone to virtual reality."

 GameSpot noted that at launch the supported song library was "slim", but nevertheless concluded that "Beat Saber is an exhilarating rush and an exhausting game to play in the best way."

-Beat Saber has grown a strong following since its debut, and users have created numerous mods to enhance the game.
-Also, a number of websites have surfaced, where users distribute beat maps they created themselves, some of them even allowing for this content to be sideloaded onto the Oculus Quest.
-There are even sites that allow for AI-generated maps automatically, like bsmapper or beatsage.
+In 2025, Meta compiled its "50 best-selling paid Quest games of all time", with Beat Saber topping the list at number 1.